kubauth/kubauth-doc/docs/30-user-guide/150-users-groups.md

 }
 ```

-When looking at the decoded JWT token, you should check than:
+When inspecting the decoded JWT token, you should verify that:

-- The `groups` claim now list two values.
+- The `groups` claim now lists two values.
-- The `accessProfile` claims is set with appropriate value.
+- The `accessProfile` claim is set with the appropriate value.